ZeusWPI/zeus.ugent.be/content/blog/22-23/fingerprint_sensor.md

 ---
 title: "Biometrics for all!
 Lockbot gains a new interface"
 created_at: 21-12-2022
-descriptionn: "Because why have one system that can fail, when you can have several"
+description: "Because why have one system that can fail, when you can have several"
 author: "Tibo Ulens"
 ---